patricecolet/modulePre/README.md

 ## OSC Communication

-The main patch receives following OSC messages:
+The main patch receives following OSC messages on port 4000:

 ### /volume "float"
  from -inf to +27db